 What is choline?
-Choline is a macronutrient that plays an important role in liver function, brain development, muscle movement and metabolism function.
+Choline is an essential nutrient that plays an important role in liver function, brain development, muscle movement, and metabolism function.
 It can be found in foods that contain natural fats.
-Choline health benefits include the ability to aid in exercise performance, maintain liver health, slow aging effects on the brain, and support the central nervous system and more.
+Choline health benefits include the ability to aid in exercise performance, maintain liver health, slow aging effects on the brain, support the central nervous system, and more.

 What is Choline?

-So what is choline exactly?
-Choline is a water-soluble nutrient that plays a similar role in the body as B vitamins.
-It supports healthy brain function, works to boost metabolism function, helps the liver detox and plays a vital role in nerve signaling.
+So – what is choline exactly?
+Well, Choline is a water-soluble nutrient that plays a role in the body similar to B vitamins.
+In addition, it supports healthy brain function, works to boost metabolism function, helps the liver detox, and plays a vital role in nerve signaling.
 You can get your daily choline intake through certain foods, including cauliflower and Brussels sprouts.
-A choline deficiency can lead to fatigue, muscle aches, cognitive decline and other dangerous symptoms.
+A choline deficiency can lead to fatigue, muscle aches, cognitive decline, and other dangerous symptoms.

 Signs of Choline Deficiency

 - Low energy levels, fatigue